Bell Qualifier DLX Review

 Helmet Interior

-The Bell Qualifier features washable and removable cheek pads that you can snap in or out.
+The Qualifier features washable and removable cheek pads that you can snap in or out.
 I find the helmet to be well-padded and comfortable.

 Wind Noise